NN2Poly: A polynomial representation for deep feed-forward artificial neural networks: Simulation study and discussion

-Fig. \ref{fig_taylor_layers} represents the behaviour of the Taylor approximation at each layer.
+Fig. \ref{fig_taylor_layers} represents the behavior of the Taylor approximation at each layer in the two previous NNs (constrained and unconstrained).
 The black line represents the actual activation function at that layer, the red line, its Taylor approximation, and the blue line, the error computed as the absolute value between them.
-Then, the dashed black line represents the density distribution of the synaptic potentials, obtained from the test data.
-The narrower this density is centred around zero, the closer the Taylor expansion is to the real activation function in most of the data points.
-In these examples, both are working acceptably well, but the unrestricted case has synaptic potentials that are slightly wider, which is a behaviour that impairs NN2Poly's representation accuracy.
+Then, the green line represents the density distribution of the synaptic potentials, obtained from the test data.
+The narrower this density is centered around zero, the closer the Taylor expansion is to the real activation function in most of the data points.
+In these examples, both have their synaptic potentials centered around zero, but the restricted case quickly reduces its range in the deeper layers while the unrestricted case has synaptic potentials that are wider and increase their range, which is a behavior that impairs NN2Poly's representation accuracy.